vasukisunder/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM stands for Document Object Model, and it is a helpful interface that interprets an HTML file using a tree structure.
+It helps represent web pages as a document that can be manipulated and modified.

 2. What is an event?

+An event is an action by the user or browser, upon which Javascript can execute code.
+Examples of events include when an item is clicked or scrolled, or when a page has finished loading.

 3. What is an event listener?

+An event listener is a part of Javascript that listens for an event to occur, and then executes an argument that gets called whenever that event gets fired.

 4. Why would we convert a NodeList into an Array?

+A NodeList is an array-like object that has access to the .forEach method, but not .map or .reduce or other Array methods.
+If we wanted to use one of those Array methods, we could convert a NodeList to an array using .from().

 5. What is a component?

+A component helps you maintain dry and readable code because it can be reused to build different elements that all share the same style or functionality.
+A component in CSS can be a shared class applied to items that all have the same styling, and a component in Javscript is created using functions and createElement.

 ### Git Set up